 Eat well, drink well.

-We have lots of streams running through the woods - specially when it rains - and the River Cilieni forms the site's northern border.
-But beware: this is a landscape of sheep and sometimes cattle, and the water that flows down from the hills carries all sorts of bugs from the livestock and other critters up above.
+Water.
+We have lots of streams running through the woods - especially when it rains - and the River Cilieni forms the site's northern border.
+But beware: this is a landscape of sheep and cattle, and the water that flows down from the hills carries all sorts of bugs from the livestock and other critters up above.
 It's not safe to drink without treatment.
 Read here for a bit more information!

 A 10-minute drive (or maybe hour and half walk) down to the A40 and you'll find the village of Sennybridge - with two petrol stations (one with a fab store and cafe inside), half a dozen pubs and more.